Fishery for channels is still top-drawer, especially in summer’s hottest weather.

 Holbrook said blues have the genetic potential to grow much larger than channels.
 And big blues apparently out-compete channels for top-end catfish forage.

 “But the channel catfish fishery is excellent, and while many fish caught are in the 2- to 5-pound class, our netting samples indicate 10- to 12- pound channel catfish are doing well.
 We know the occasional 20-pound channel catfish is caught.
-The channel catfish population could actually handle more fishing pressure than currently receiving.”
+The channel catfish population could actually handle more fishing pressure than it is currently receiving.”

 A core group of channel catfish enthusiasts utilize this fishery during the hot-weather months.